AprilAndFriends/april/scripts/jpt/readme.txt

 1 byte			format version

 Image defintion:
-4 bytes			following image's size in bytes
-X bytes			raw image file appended to the JPT file (JPEG of PNG)
+4 bytes			following image's size in bytes (size is stored as unsigned int in little endian order) X bytes			raw image file appended to the JPT file (JPEG of PNG)